Shubhodippal/ExamSpace/README.md

 ## Project Status: In Progress

 Welcome to **ExamSpace**!
-This is an online examination platform aimed at simplifying life for both teachers and students.
-Teachers can simply create, manage, and distribute exams with ease, and students have a hassle-free and stress-free exam experience.
-We're currently in the process of building and enhancing ExamSpace, so watch this space for more features!
+It is a web-based exam platform committed to simplifying the life of teachers and students.
+Teachers can effortlessly create, administer, and distribute exams, while students have a hassle-free and easy exam experience.
+We are currently at the development and growth stage of ExamSpace, so watch this space for more!

 ## Features

 ### What You Can Do Right Now

 - **User Accounts & Security**
-- Securely sign up and log in with JWT authentication
+- Register securely and log in through JWT authentication
-  - Receive OTPs for signup and password recovery
+- Receive OTPs for registration and password recovery
 - Confirm your email address
-  - Edit your profile (name, phone)
+- Update your profile (name, phone)
-  - Safely reset your password
+- Revoke your password securely

-- **Exam Management**
+- **Test Administration**
 - Create, edit, and delete exams
-  - Manually generate or generate using AI (Cohere API) questions
+- Hand-write or write using AI (Cohere API) questions
-  - Upload files (PDF, DOCX, images) and extract content
+- Upload files (images, PDF, DOCX) and extract data
-- Extract text from images using OCR (Tesseract)
+- Extract text from pictures using OCR with Tesseract
-- CRUD questions easily
-- Share exams with many users
+- Release tests to many users

-- **Administering Exams**
+- **Administering Tests**
-  - Sign up for exams and begin when you're ready
+- Register for exams and start when you're ready
-  - Display a real-time timer and automatically submit when time's up
 - Monitor your progress and submission status

 - **Document Processing**
-  - Extract text from images and scanned documents using OCR
+- Convert text from images and scanned documents using OCR
 - Multi-file format support
-  - Utilize extracted content to create questions
+- Use the extracted information to create questions

-- **Contact & Support**
-  - Contact through a contact form (emails directly reach admins)
-  - Interact with the admin team directly

-### Coming Soon
-- Advanced reporting and analytics
-- Question bank management
-- Bulk operations for simplification
-- Proctoring functionalities for safe exams
-- Mobile application for accessing on-the-go

 ## Technology Stack

 ### Backend
 - **Spring Boot 3.5.3** (Java 21)
-- **MariaDB** for storing data
+- **MariaDB** for data storage
 - **Spring Security** with JWT
 - **Spring Data JPA** for ORM
 - **JavaMail API** for email
-- **Cohere API** for AI question generation
+- **Cohere API** for question generation using AI
 - **Tesseract OCR** for extracting text from images
 - **Maven** for builds

 ### Frontend
 - **React 19.1.0** with **Vite 7.0.0**
-- **JavaScript (ES6+)** as scripting language
+- **JavaScript (ES6+)** as a scripting language
 - **CSS3** for styling
 - **Fetch API** for HTTP requests
 - **React Router DOM** for routing

 ### DevOps & Tools
 - **Git** for version control
-- **VS Code** for development
+- **VS Code** for coding
 - **JUnit** (backend) & **React Testing Library** (frontend) for testing
 - **GitHub Actions** for CI/CD

----

-**Note:** ExamSpace is in development.
-Features and APIs are subject to change as we scale.
-Thank you for your interest and support!
+--- **Note: ExamSpace is in development.
+Features and APIs may change as we expand.
+Appreciate your interest and support!**